-4.3 Habitiat Planning Targets - Uplands
+4.3 Habitat Planning Targets - Uplands

-Urbanization of the Greater Los Angeles County area has caused the loss of wetland and upland communities and the fragmentation of the remaining habitat blocks.
+Urbanization of the Greater Los Angeles County area has caused the loss of aquatic habitat and upland communities and the fragmentation of the remaining habitat blocks.
 The disruption of animal movement by habitat fragmentation presents problems for the region's wildlife ranging from direct mortality on roadways to the genetic isolation of fragmented populations.
-Protection of water-dependent or wetland resources depends not only on managing the systems themselves, but also providing buffers to these systems and linkages through the landscape.
+Protection of water-dependent or aquatic habitat resources depends not only on managing the systems themselves, but also providing buffers to these systems and linkages through the landscape.
 Therefore, the provision of upland buffers and habitat linkages is important to maintaining habitat diversity.

-An abundance of scientific research published since the 1970s documents the value of establishing, maintaining, and enhancing vegetated buffers along wetlands.
-Wetland buffers provide important benefits including water quality improvement, streambank stabilization, flood control, wildlife habitat, and groundwater recharge (USDA, 2003; Castelle et al., 1992; EOR, 2001; Wenger, 2000; Correll, 1996).
-Wetland buffers also provide significant social and economic benefits by improving aesthetics and increasing property values (Lovell and Sullivan, 2005; Qui et al., 2006).
+An abundance of scientific research published since the 1970s documents the value of establishing, maintaining, and enhancing vegetated buffers along aquatic habitats.
+Aquatic habitat buffers provide important benefits including water quality improvement, streambank stabilization, flood control, wildlife habitat, and groundwater recharge (USDA, 2003; Castelle et al., 1992; EOR, 2001; Wenger, 2000; Correll, 1996).
+Aquatic habitat buffers also provide significant social and economic benefits by improving aesthetics and increasing property values (Lovell and Sullivan, 2005; Qui et al., 2006).
 The effects of habitat fragmentation and mitigation by identifying and protecting areas that wildlife use for movement (i.e. the protection of wildlife linkages or wildlife corridors) has been identified more recently (Beier and Noss, 1998; Bennett, 1999; Haddad et al., 2003; Eggers et al., 2009; Gilbert-Norton, 2010).

-A wetland buffer is the vegetated transition zone between an upland area and the aquatic ecosystem, and depending on the definition, the buffer may include portions of both riparian and upland zones.
-This unique position in the landscape enables buffers to mitigate certain impacts of upland land use on adjacent wetlands.
-In the absence of wetland buffers, these impacts are typically magnified and become more damaging.
+An aquatic habitat buffer is the vegetated transition zone between an upland area and the aquatic ecosystem, and depending on the definition, the buffer may include portions of both riparian and upland zones.
+This unique position in the landscape enables buffers to mitigate certain impacts of upland land use on adjacent aquatic habitats.
+In the absence of aquatic habitat buffers, these impacts are typically magnified and become more damaging.

-Wetland buffers can vary in size based on factors such as adjacent land use, land ownership, topography, wetland area, and ecological functions.
+Aquatic habitat buffers can vary in size based on factors such as adjacent land use, land ownership, topography, aquatic habitat area, and ecological functions.
 Generally speaking, buffers that are wider, longer, and more densely vegetated with herbaceous, shrub, and tree layers will provide more benefits than buffers that are narrower, shorter, and sparsely vegetated with only herbaceous species.
 Likewise, wildlife corridors can vary in size.
-Generally, however, they are larger or wider than buffer zones and provide essential life-support functions for the wildlife using the area.
+Generally, however, they are larger or wider than buffer zones and provide essential lifesupport functions for the wildlife using the area.